 You can't beat a nice relaxing walk around a nature reserve.

-We usually turn internet off most of the day (unless we need it for research) as it is fascinating to see the kids go from
+We usually turn internet off in the mornings (unless we need it for research) as it is fascinating to see the kids go from

 "But Mum I'm bored, I need wi-fi time"